 You cannot avoid these taxes, as only the local and state governments tend to be exempt.
 Simultaneously, only a handful of properties are exempt (we’ll detail these situations below).

-That said, you have some ways to mitigate the transfer tax’s cost, which we’ll describe shortly.
+That said, there are ways to mitigate the cost of the transfer tax, which we’ll describe shortly.

 The NYC Department of Finance website outlines the few exemptions here.